lelou6666/nimbus-docs/phantom/scripting.rst

 We recommend using boto to interact with Phantom Autoscale API.

 .. warning::
-   You *must* use boto 2.7.0 or greater.
+   You *must* use boto 2.7.0 or greater, but not boto 2.9.3 which is incompatible with the Phantom Autoscale API.

 To get started, create a new
 `virtual environment <http://pypi.python.org/pypi/virtualenv>`_ and install